 I wish I had seen some advice on how to handle assholes.

 But if you want to learn to play the asshole game against assholes this might not be the right book for you (this website is).

-But I recommend The No Asshole Rule to people who are responsible of business culture.
-And to those who want to understand better overly aggressive, dominant and overall unpleasant people.
+But I recommend The No Asshole Rule to people who are responsible for business culture.
+And to those who want to understand better overly aggressive, dominant, and overall unpleasant people.